-Plan or Urban Renewal Plan - means this Columbine Square Urban Renewal Plan (the Plan).
+Original Plan or Original Urban Renewal Plan - means the Original Columbine Square Urban Renewal Plan (the Plan).

-Redevelopment / Development Agreement - means one or more agreements between LIFT and developer(s) and / or property owners or such other individuals or entities as may be determined by LIFT to be necessary or desirable to carry out the purposes of this Plan.
+Redevelopment / Development Agreement - means one or more agreements between LIFT and developer(s) and / or property owners or such other individuals or entities as may be determined by LIFT to be necessary or desirable to carry out the purposes of this Amended Plan.